fcelda/nsec5-draft/nsec5.md

 the algorithms used for DNSSEC signing.
 An NSEC5 algorithm defines how the NSEC5 proof and the NSEC5 hash are computed and validated.

-An NSEC5 proof is computed using VRF_prove(), as specified in
+The NSEC5 proof corresponding to a name is computed using VRF_prove(), as specified in {{ID.goldbe-vrf}}.
-{{ID.goldbe-vrf}}.
-The input is a private NSEC5 key followed by an RR owner name in {{RFC4034}} canonical wire format.
+The input to VRF_prove() is
+a private NSEC5 key followed by an RR owner name in {{RFC4034}} canonical wire format.
 The output NSEC5 proof is an octet string.

-An NSEC5 hash is computed using VRF_proof2hash(), as specified in
+An NSEC5 hash corresponding to a name is computed from its NSEC5 proof using VRF_proof2hash(), as specified in {{ID.goldbe-vrf}}.
-{{ID.goldbe-vrf}}.
-The input NSEC5 proof is an octet string; the output NSEC5 hash is an octet string.
+The input to VRF_proof2hash() is an NSEC5 proof as an octet string; the output NSEC5 hash is an octet string.

-An NSEC5 proof is verified using VRF_verify(), as specified in
+An NSEC5 proof for a name is verified using VRF_verify(),  as specified in
 {{ID.goldbe-vrf}}.
 The input is the NSEC5 public key, followed by an RR owner name in {{RFC4034}} canonical wire format,